zerotropism/chatbot/README.md

 ### setup
 * get last `chatbot` repo update,
-* from local scp repo to AWS instance at `/home/ubuntu/chatbot/`,
+* if to be installed on vm or instance, from local `scp` repo to target (usually pointing at `/home/ubuntu/chatbot/`),
-* from the `aws_instance/chatbot` folder, install necessary requirements and train:
+* from the target folder, install necessary requirements and train:
 ```bash
 bash ./deploy.sh
 ```

 ### run
-* open 1st terminal on your computer and:
+* open a first terminal and enter following commands:
 ```bash
 cd /home/ubuntu/chatbot
 screen
 conda activate rasa
 rasa run actions
 ```
-* open 2nd terminal on your computer and:
+* open a second terminal and enter following commands:
 ```bash
 cd /home/ubuntu/chatbot
 screen